Frank O'Hara & Marion Raycheba in Sri Lanka

 clients were sweating.
 I, on the other hand, have a mouth that burns at the

 first hint of hot spices.
-Even when Sanju said there were absolutely no spices
+Even when I requested absolutely no spices in the

-in the food, I could just barely manage it.
-Also, there is little difference
+food, I could just barely manage it.
+Also, there is little difference between

-between breakfast, lunch, and dinner.
-After a couple of weeks, and finding a
+breakfast, lunch, and dinner.
+After a couple of weeks, and finding a grocery

-grocery store about 1/2 km away, we prepared our own breakfast and lunch in our
+store about 1/2 kms away, we prepared our own breakfast and lunch in our

 apartment.